5/1/2025

 speaker

-Great, thank you.
-And just one follow-up, in the prepared remarks, you also noted that you're not planning any buybacks for this year.
+Great.
+Thank you.
+And just one follow-up.
+In the prepared remarks, you also noted that you're not planning any buybacks for this year.
 I know it's very dynamic.
-We've talked about a number of things around tariffs and your mitigation efforts, but should the year play out better than expected and the tariff headwind goes away, what's your appetite for re-engaging on buybacks versus other investments in the business as you think about capital allocation this year?
+We've talked about a number of things around tariffs and your mitigation efforts.
+But Should the year play out better than expected and the tariff headwind goes away, what's your appetite for reengaging on buybacks versus other investments in the business as you think about capital allocation this year?

 speaker

-Steve Bostle
+Steve Boskell

-Senior Vice President and CFO, The Hershey Company
+Senior Vice President and Chief Financial Officer

 speaker